Noise dissipation mechanisms of an acoustic liner under grazing flow: Numerical setup and database description

 The test matrix is summarized in Table \ref{tab:Table_test_matrix}.
 Five sets of simulations are considered.

 The first test case considers the simulation with grazing flow only and is used to validate the incoming flow conditions against the results reported by \cite{Jones2004}.
 The second test case corresponds to the condition without grazing flow, in which the SPL, expressed in decibels using a reference pressure of $20 \times 10^{-6}$~Pa, is fixed at 130 dB while the source frequency is varied.
-This configuration serves as a validation and allows direct comparison of the impedance results with those obtained in the GFIT facility.
+This configuration serves as a validation for the acoustic response and allows direct comparison of the impedance results with those obtained in the GFIT facility.
 The grid convergence assessment, along with the validation of the incoming flow conditions and the impedance in the absence of grazing flow, are presented in Appendix~\ref{appA}.

 The third test case constitutes the core of the present analysis.
-The frequency of the grazing acoustic wave is fixed at $2200$~Hz, which is higher than the resonant frequency in the absence of flow (which is approximately equal to 1600 Hz, calculated using the method proposed by \cite{PantonResonantresonators1975}) but closer to the resonant frequency in presence of grazing flow.
+The frequency of the grazing acoustic wave is fixed at $2200$~Hz, which is higher than the resonant frequency in the absence of flow but close to the resonant frequency in the presence of grazing flow.
+In the absence of grazing flow, the resonant frequency can be written following \cite{PantonResonantresonators1975} as:

+where \( a_0 \) is the speed of sound, \( S \) denotes the orifice area, and \( V_c = A d_c \) is the cavity volume, and $A$ is the cavity area.
+The terms \( P = \frac{1}{3} d_c^2 A \) and \( \tau^* \approx 0.8\sqrt{S/\pi} \) represent end corrections.
+These terms account for the additional oscillating fluid mass associated not only with the fluid inside the orifice neck, but also with a small portion of fluid within the cavity and in the external region near the orifice.
+The formula gives a value which is approximately equal to 1600 Hz in the absence of grazing flow while the value rises in the presence of grazing flow as found numerically and experimentally by \cite{paduano2025impact, Quintino2025, Bonomo2023AProfiles,Spillere2020, Yu2008ValidationData}.
+This shift is attributed to a modification of the effective fluid volume oscillating within the orifice, which in turn alters the end corrections.

 Both with and without grazing turbulent flow at $M\!=\!0.3$, the SPL is varied systematically.
 This enables the investigation of dissipation mechanisms across linear and nonlinear regimes, and how these are modified by the presence of grazing flow.

 The fourth test case explores the effect of changing the source frequency at a fixed SPL of $150$~dB, for both configurations with and without grazing flow.
 This dataset provides insight into the frequency dependence of the dissipation mechanisms.